 #1 – I play games.
 I’m currently making my way through Dead Space 3 and I enjoy many casual mobile games.
 I would certainly agree that women make up a large percentage of gamers.

 #2 – Of course large companies want to hire a diversity of people.
 There are many documented benefits to having a diverse workforce and that includes hiring women.

 #3 – Now this is… interesting.
 Why would there not be enough women to hire?
 Well, there must not be enough women getting degrees in computational and engineering sciences.
+There might not even be enough women attending game design colleges like Academy of Art.
 And why would that be?
 Either women are incapable of excelling in these fields or women are choosing to not enter these fields.
 In terms of human intelligence as a whole, there is not a difference between the sexes.
 Therefore, the question boils down to – Why are women choosing to NOT enter software development and in particular, video game development, as a career?